ansible/ansible-builder/docs/index.rst

 Introduction
 ============

 With ``ansible-builder`` you can configure and build portable, consistent, customized Ansible `control nodes`_ that are packaged as containers by Podman or Docker.
-These containers are known as Execution Environments.
+These containers are known as execution environments.
 You can use execution environments on AWX or Ansible Controller, for local playbook development and testing, in your CI pipeline, and anywhere else you run automation.
-You can design and distribute specialized Execution Environments for your playbooks, choosing the versions of Python and ansible-core you want, and installing only the python packages, system packages, and Ansible Collections you need for each playbook.
+You can design and distribute specialized execution environments for your playbooks, choosing the versions of Python and ansible-core you want, and installing only the Python packages, system packages, and Ansible Collections you need for each playbook.

 .. contents::
    :local: